 Over the last few years, growing a mustache during the month of November has become increasingly popular.
-Maybe you’ve noticed a few more mustachioed patients coming in to your medical practice over the last week or so, and likely there will be more to come.
+Maybe you’ve noticed a few more mustachioed patients coming into your medical practice over the last week or so, and likely there will be more to come.
 Have you been wondering why?

 The Movember Foundation For Men’s Health Awareness

 Movember focuses specifically on men’s health, raising awareness for prostate and testicular cancers.
 Men can show their support by growing your best ‘stache, and of course, women can participate as well.
-You can contribute by making a small donation here.
+You can contribute by making a small donation us.movember website.
 According to the Prostate Cancer Foundation website, $769M has already been raised in funding for projects that focus on prostate cancer, testicular cancer, mental health and suicide prevention.

 Let’s take a closer look at the ways you can have a positive impact on men’s health as a medical practitioner.

 EHR Features That Boost Patient Engagement

 Many of the functions of your practice’s Electronic Health Records (EHR) software can help raise awareness and boost patient engagement.